patrickmason73/phase-3-project-ruby/README.md

 # Phase-3-Project-Ruby

-This app I created hosts a database of Greek philosophers which includes some quotes said but them as well as where they are from and their era of existence.
+This app I created hosts a database of Greek philosophers which includes some quotes said by them as well as where they are from and their era of existence.
 There is a comment section as well if anyone wants to comment on any of the quotes they may do so, and they may edit/delete their own comments.

 # App uses